cloudonlanapps/dart_hocr/README.md

 order etc, all are experimental now.
 Hoping to improve slowly.
 If any text misses, first disable the experimental features.

 TODO: Provide an option to programatially disalble/enable processinng

+# example:
+a very simple application is provided to understand this package.
+This package is used in another flutter package that helps editing hocr files.
+Refer it for more details.

+TODO: Provide a link to flutter HOCR Editor